Minimum Nurse-to-Patient Ratio FAQ

 Who is involved in implementing mNPRs?

 The implementation of mNPRs is overseen by a provincial Executive Steering Committee, which includes representatives from the BCNU, the Nurses' Bargaining Association, the Health Employers Association of BC (HEABC), and the provincial government.
 This committee, established in the fall of 2023, operates by consensus to provide recommendations to the Ministry of Health regarding the investments outlined in the agreement.
-Additionally, five working groups focusing on planning, implementation, monitoring and evaluation, recruitment and retention, and communications support the committee by providing policy recommendations for mNPRs to be endorsed and presented to the ministry.
+Additionally, five working groups were developed to focus on planning, implementation, monitoring and evaluation, recruitment and retention, and communications support the committee by providing policy recommendations for mNPRs to be endorsed and presented to the ministry.

-When will mNPRs be implemented?
+When will mNPRs for Phase 1 units be implemented?

-Where will mNPRs be implemented?
+Where will Phase 1 mNPRs be implemented?

 - General Medical / Surgical Inpatient: 1 nurse to 4 patients (1:4) 24/7